marciofk/hva-asv-assignment-3/README.md

 * Download Jenkins from [the Jenkins WebSite](https://jenkins.io/).
 Select **Generic Java Package (war)** for this exercise.
 * Start the Jenkins Server from the command line:
 	* *java -jar jenkins.war*
 * The command will start a Jetty container.
-You can access Jenkins from [http://localhost:8080](localhost:8080)
+You can access Jenkins from [http://localhost:8080](localhost:8080).
+The log file will display the generated admin password.
+Copy this password to be used in the upcoming step.
-* Follow the instructions to unlock Jenkins.
+* Follow the instructions to unlock Jenkins using the provided admin password.
 * You don't need to install any plugin right now
-* Note that the war file can also be deployed into any JEE container.
-But for now, let's use this simplified startup process.

 #### 4. Jenkins configuration